Club: Manchester United FC | Opening: 1910 | Capacity: 75,811 seats

 Old Trafford is located in an area that is a mix of residential housing and offices and light industry.
 The area lacks excitement, though there are a good few hotels around if you wish to stay close to the stadium.

-The Premier Inn lies almost opposite the stadium and gets good reviews.
-Expect to pay just under £100.00 a night.
+Hotel Football Manchester, backed by a number of former United players such as Gary Neville and Ryan Giggs, lies right next to the stadium and gets great reviews.
 Chesters Hotel, Trafford Hall Hotel, and Old Trafford Loge are also at short walking distance and significantly cheaper.

 There are also various hotels a little further north around the quays, which includes such chains as Ibis Budget, Ramada, and Holiday Inn Express.
 For an overview of all hotels near Old Trafford click here.
 There are naturally also many options in Manchester’s city centre, a short Metrolink journey away, though these hotels tend to be a little more expensive.